 Praise past tense

-3 forms of the verb praise English verb praise [preɪz].
+3 forms of the verb praise The English verb 'praise' is pronounced as [preɪz].

 3 forms of verb praise: Infinitive (praise), Past Simple - (praised), Past Participle - (praised).